If you’re thinking of setting up a business in Switzerland, this guide explains the types of Swiss registered companies and the processes.

 How long does it take to establish a company, and how much does it cost?

 After you have clarified everything from business plan, legal structure, and company name to the residence permits and financing, you can launch your company.
-A detailed summary of the bureaucratic and legal steps to incorporate and register a new legal entity in Switzerland has been compiled by the World Bank, including estimates of costs and timeline.
+A detailed summary of the bureaucratic and legal steps to incorporate and also register a new legal entity in Switzerland has been compiled by the World Bank, including estimates of costs and timeline.

 Recognition of self-employment by the AHV (Old Age and Survivors’ Insurance) is necessary when establishing a sole proprietorship or in the case of participation in a partnership.
-From a social insurance perspective, a natural person is considered self-employed if he/she:
+From a social insurance perspective, a natural person is considered self-employed if they: